-Presently there are three relatively major generators of traffic in the plan area; Las Golondrinas Historic Museum during events primarily on weekends, Ojo Santa Fe property during regular business hours and Eagle Ridge formerly known as the Santa Fe Downs property when it is hosting events.
+Presently there are three relatively major generators of traffic in the Planning Area; Las Golondrinas Historic Museum during events primarily on weekends, Ojo Santa Fe property during regular business hours and Eagle Ridge when it is hosting events.
 Traffic for these generators is adequately accommodated via access from the I-25 Frontage Road, but additional access may be needed as Eagle Ridge is further developed.

-Additional major generators of traffic are not anticipated nor zoned for the interior of the plan area.
+Additional major generators of traffic are not anticipated nor zoned for the interior of the Planning Area.
 However, major traffic generators are expected if the area designated as commercial mixed-use is fully developed with urban densities and infrastructure.
 This area has large tracts of land, high visibility, close proximity and easy access to regional (NM 599) and interstate highway systems (I-25), the airport and regional transit systems including the Express Rail Runner Commuter Train and North Central Regional Transit Authority buses.
-Roads and circulation in this area should evolve as part of larger efficient, safe, multi-jurisdictional, multi-purpose circulation plan that encompasses land and facilities associated with the I-25/NM 599 interchange, the Airport and the Rail Runner Station.
+Roads and circulation in this area should evolve as part of larger efficient, safe, multi -jurisdictional, multi-purpose circulation plan that encompasses land and facilities associated with the I-25/NM 599 interchange, the Airport and the Rail Runner Station.